SharpenedSpoon/accounts-ui-semantic-ui/README.md

 The classes you specify will be added to the main `.ui.dropdown.item` element - I use this mostly to add a `simple` class to my dropdowns, but you might use it for any other classes.
 Note that I tried to make it somewhat intelligent, so that if the dropdown has the `simple` class, then it will not be initialized with `$('.dropdown').dropdown()`.

-Or you might add the following:

-	Accounts.ui.config({
-		dropdownTransition: 'drop'
-	});

-If you specify a dropdownTransition, then `.dropdown()` will be called with the given transition.
-You can see a list of possible Semantic UI transitions [here](http://semantic-ui.com/modules/transition.html).
-Thanks to joryphillips for the inspiration for this option!

-These configuration options are optional!
-You can include zero, one, or both of them (and change the values as you see fit).
-Note that a "simple" dropdown cannot also have transitions applied to it.

 ## Custom Signup Fields

-One of my favorite features from [ian:accounts-ui-bootstrap-3](https://github.com/ianmartorell/meteor-accounts-ui-bootstrap-3) is the ease with which you can add extra signup fields.
-I have implemented (nearly verbatim) his code for doing so, and so to add extra signup fields, you can pretty much just reference [his documentation](https://github.com/ianmartorell/meteor-accounts-ui-bootstrap-3#custom-signup-options).
+One of my favorite features from [ian:accounts-ui-bootstrap-3]<https://github.com/ianmartorell/meteor-accounts-ui-bootstrap-3> is the ease with which you can add extra signup fields.
+I have implemented (nearly verbatim) his code for doing so, and so to add extra signup fields, you can pretty much just reference [his documentation]<https://github.com/ianmartorell/meteor-accounts-ui-bootstrap-3#custom-signup-options>.

 There is one small difference, however.
-Since Semantic UI supports a couple different [checkbox types](http://semantic-ui.com/modules/checkbox.html), I have added a couple fields to support this.
+Since Semantic UI supports a couple different [checkbox types]<http://semantic-ui.com/modules/checkbox.html>, I have added a couple fields to support this.
 Also, I feel like he didn't completely document his validation method, which is pretty slick!
 All that being said, it's probably worthwhile to show his example with the extra tweaks:

 	Accounts.ui.config({
 		extraSignupFields: [